Health and Medical Care

 - On the occasion of the Tokyo N4G Summit 2021, more than 120 official side events for improving nutrition were organized by a variety of domestic and international stakeholders.
 In these events, taking into consideration of Japan's efforts on nutrition-related issues in both Japan and overseas by industry, government, and academia, participants have been exchanging their views toward nutritional improvement and disseminating their efforts.

-- During the two-day Summit, at least 331 commitments from 156 stakeholders including 66 countries and 20 private sectors were submitted and the financial contribution amounting to over 27 billion U.S. dollars was announced.
+- During the two-day Summit, at least 331 commitments from 156 stakeholders including 66 countries and 20 private sectors were submitted (note: eventually, 396 commitments from 181 stakeholders including 66 countries, 26 private sectors, and 51 civil societies were submitted) and the financial contribution amounting to over 27 billion U.S. dollars was announced.
 The Tokyo N4G Summit achieved outcomes exceeding the ones at the previous Nutrition for Growth Summits.

 - At this Tokyo N4G Summit, the Tokyo Compact on Global Nutrition for Growth was issued as an outcome document that indicates concrete direction for the international society to improve nutrition.
-The Tokyo Compact has received endorsements from 212 stakeholders including governments of 64 countries, 11 international organizations, 60 private sectors, and 58 civil society.
+The Tokyo Compact has received endorsements from 212 stakeholders including governments of 64 countries, 11 international organizations, 60 private sectors, and 58 civil societies (note: eventually, the Tokyo Compact was endorsed by 215 stakeholders including 65 countries, 11 international organizations, 60 private sectors, and 58 civil societies).
 In the Tokyo Compact, specific directions in the five areas of Health, Food, Resilience, Accountability, and Financing were addressed to end malnutrition by 2030.

 (Reference 1) Nutrition for Growth Summit in London (2013)